richardgaywood/paydata.org/content/sprawlrunners/augmentations/cyberware.md

 {{% /pageinfo %}}

 {{% pageinfo %}}
-**Boosted speed** \
+### Boosted speed
-(Cyberlegs only) \
+**(Cyberlegs only)** \
-Implant points: 1
+**Implant points: 1**

 Increases Pace by +2 and running die by one type.
 {{% /pageinfo %}}

 {{% pageinfo %}}
-**Hydraulic jacks** \
+### Hydraulic jacks
-(Cyberlegs only) \
+**(Cyberlegs only)** \
-Implant points: 1
+**Implant points: 1**

 Character can jump twice as far as usual.
 In addition, they add +4 to damage when leaping as part of a Wild Attack, rather than the usual +2.
-Can only be used if there's enough room (vertically and horizontally) though.
+Can only be used if there's enough room (vertically and horizontally) for the jump, however.
 {{% /pageinfo %}}

 {{% pageinfo %}}
-**Grapple hand** \
+### Grapple hand
-Implant points: 0.5 \
+**Implant points: 0.5** \
-Required: Novice, Chromed
+**Required: Novice, Chromed**

 An extendable, fireable grapple system, using a small spool of lightweight polymer rope hidden inside the wrist and the hand itself as the launched projectile.
 The launching system is pneumatic; recharging the compressed air takes one minute after each shot.

 The rope is a maximum of 15 m long, although it can be very difficult to aim at that range.
-Grip strength is usually slightly boosted on the hand so it can grab onto things securely.
-The overall system is strong enough to pull the user up, although not to carry much extra load.
+Grip strength is boosted on the hand so it can grab onto things securely.
+The overall system is strong enough to swiftly pull the user up, although not to carry much extra load.
+Carrying another human/elf/dwarf is possible, but slows the winch speed down to snail's pace.
+Anyone as heavy as an orc or heavier will overload it.

-Make an Athletics roll to attempt to attach the grapple successfully.
+Make an Athletics roll to attempt to fire and attach the grapple successfully.
 {{% /pageinfo %}}